 Experienced Tour Guides

-We keep our groups as small as 2-8 participants.
-Every group gets a tour guide, who is English speaking, with a university background, and is officially licensed.
+Our experience tour guide, who is English speaking, with a university background, and is officially licensed.
 Your guide explains to you the culture and surroundings along the entire route.
 He/She keeps you safe following the government health and safety protocols, so you can enjoy the trekking without any worries and just focus on the beauty of the trail!

 Inca Trail Permits and Machu Picchu Tickets

-Double Personal Tents:
+Eureka Double Personal Tents:

 2 people occupy each 4-person tent which allows higher comfort and luggage security.
 Our tents are of 4 seasons and are always disinfected and highly maintained to ensure excellent performance during the treks.
 They are of the brand Eureka Mountain.